cybermouflons/CCSC-CTF-2022/forensics/FakeDoor/README.md

 <details>
 <summary>Reveal Spoiler</summary>

-Linux_lsof plugin shows that the backd000r process has an opened file named s3cr3t.
+	1. Linux_lsof plugin shows that the backd000r process has an opened file named s3cr3t.

-Linux_Volshell plugin should be used to determine the inode number of the opened file.
+	2. Linux_volshell plugin should be used to determine the inode number of the opened file.

-Run the following commands in the volshell:
+	3. Run the following commands in the volshell:
-	cc(pid=1378)
+		- cc(pid=1378)
-	for fd in self._proc.lsof():
+		- for fd in self._proc.lsof():
+		- dt(fd[0])
-		//where fd is a tuple where the first entry is a linux_file object dt(fd[0])->f_inode is the inode number of the s3cr3t file Dump the s3cr3t file using: volatility -f dump.mem --profile=LinuxDebian_3_16_0-11-amd64_profilex64 linux_find_file --inode=0xffff88001a785850 -O s3cr3t
+	5. Dump the s3cr3t file using: volatility -f dump.mem --profile=LinuxDebian_3_16_0-11-amd64_profilex64 linux_find_file --inode=0xffff88001a785850 -O s3cr3t

 </details>